 Here follows some typical Neapolitan music to get in the mood of the vicoli of Naples:

-ince a ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the ‘gattoncino’ could be its ‘cousin’.
-The basic ingredients are in fact the same, also the preparation is quite similar.
-The main differences are that gattoncino is thick, round shaped, and usually stuffed with mozzarella cheese and salami.
+Since the ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the ‘gattoncino’ could be its ‘cousin’.
+The basic ingredients are the same, its preparation is quite similar too.
+The main differences are that gattoncino is thick, round-shaped, and usually stuffed with mozzarella cheese and salami.

-n Naples the ‘cuoppo’ (or ‘cuopp’), a cone made with oiled paper, is used by local people to carry around the delicacies just bought in a ‘friggitoria’ (typical fried food shop).
+In Naples the ‘cuoppo’ (or ‘cuopp’), a cone made with oiled paper, is used by the local people to carry around the delicacies just bought in a ‘friggitoria’ (typical fried food shop).

-hat to drink with a crocchè?
-A good choice is a red wine, quite tannic, quite soft, and quite fresh.
+What to drink with a crocchè?
+Neapolitans usually choose beer.
+Another good choice could be red wine: something quite tannic, quite soft, and quite fresh.